Plitvice Lakes National Park

 From Zadar: Approx. 2 hours via D1 highway

-Free parking available at park entrances
+Free parking available at both park entrances

 By Bus

-Regular daily connections from Zagreb, Zadar, and Split
+Regular daily connections from Zagreb, Zadar and Split

 Buses stop at both Entrance 1 and Entrance 2